TorchJD/torchjd/docs/source/index.rst

 TorchJD is a library enabling Jacobian descent with PyTorch, to train neural networks with multiple objectives.
 It is based on the theory from `Jacobian Descent For Multi-Objective Optimization
 <https://arxiv.org/pdf/2406.16232>`_ and several other related publications.

-The main purpose is to
-jointly optimize multiple objectives without combining them into a single scalar loss.
-Using TorchJD to minimize a vector of objectives comes at the expense of some computational overhead compared to directly using PyTorch to minimize a scalarization of the objectives.
-However when the objectives are conflicting, this can be essential.
+The main purpose is to jointly optimize multiple objectives without combining them into a single scalar loss.
+When the objectives are conflicting, this can be the key to a successful and stable optimization.
 To get started, check out our :doc:`basic usage example
 <examples/basic_usage>`.

 A straightforward application of Jacobian descent is multi-task learning, in which the vector of